English language in Europe: Cyprus

 In 1914, the Ottoman Empire declared war against the United Kingdom and France as part of the complex series of alliances that led to World War I. The British then annexed Cyprus on 2 November 1914 as part of the British Empire, making the Cypriots British subjects.
 Most of Cyprus gained independence from the United Kingdom in 1960, with the UK, Greece and Turkey retaining limited rights to intervene in internal affairs.
 Parts of the island were excluded from the territory of the new independent republic and remain under UK control.
 These zones are what are known as the Sovereign Base Areas or SBAs.

-The British colonial history of Cyprus has left Cypriots with a good level of English but it is no longer an official language in either the Greek south side of the island, formally known as the Republic of Cyprus or the Turkish north, the Turkish Republic of Northern Cyprus though English remains official in the SBAs.
+The British colonial history of Cyprus has left Cypriots with a good level of English but it is no longer an official language in the Republic of Cyprus, or the occupied areas, though English remains official in the SBAs.
 Since the effective partition of the island in 1974, Greek and Turkish Cypriots have had little opportunity or inclination to learn the others' language, and are more likely to talk to each other in English.
 Older Turkish Cypriots who worked or lived with Greek Cypriots prior to partition often speak Greek quite fluently.
-Indeed, many Ottoman soldiers took Greek wives and were allowed to marry up to four.

 English is also commonly used in Cyprus to communicate with foreign visitors.
 The large number of British tourists (and other, largely Northern European ones, who use English as a lingua franca) who visit Cyprus regularly has contributed largely to the continued use of English on Cyprus, especially in its thriving tourist industry.

 After independence in the 1960s there was some attempt to encourage French, which was still the most important European language.
 This policy would have been in line with that in place in Greece at the time.
 Furthermore, in the 1960s, affluent French-speaking tourists (both from France and Lebanon) in terms of percentage were more important than today.
 Overall though, the French policy was indicative of a desire to distance Cyprus from the former British colonial power, against which a bitter war of independence had recently been fought and won.

 However, knowledge of English is helped by the large Cypriot migrant communities in the UK and Australia, leading to diffusion of culture and language back to their country of origin, and negative sentiments towards the UK have waned or disappeared.
 There is now a large British expatriate population, in addition to the British military presence in the Sovereign Base Areas, as well as the UN buffer zone, whose peacekeepers usually also use English as a lingua franca.
 All of the above maintains an English-speaking presence on the island.